Leverage change: Negotiate flexible leases that withstand market shocks

 Your Next Move

 If your current leases don’t have flexibility built into them, they're already a liability.
-Now is the time to review, reset and reposition your portfolio through a business-first lens and ensure every square metre works hard for your business' future.
+Now is the time to review, reset and reposition your portfolio through a business-first lens and ensure every square metre works hard for your business's future.

 Contact an LPC conflict-free advisor who can help you negotiate lease terms that keep your options open, your business resilient, and your bottom line strong, whatever the market brings.